rscherrer/correct_cpp_is_even/README.md

  * You cannot use [std::stoi](https://github.com/richelbilderbeek/cpp/blob/master/content/CppStdStoi.md), as it will not convert `12345678901234567890` to integer
  * Instead, you should use [std::regex](https://github.com/richelbilderbeek/cpp/blob/master/content/CppStdRegex.md)
+ * An even number is a regular expression of one or more digits, that may or may not start with a minus

 ## External links